 In addition to the three classes taught by Naropa's in-country faculty member, students will choose two classes from one of the following campuses.
 Click on the name of the campus below to read course descriptions for courses available to study abroad students each semester.
-Note that this is a sample of courses offered and not every class is offered every year.
+Note that students can choose from any RUB class offered during their time abroad, with instructor approval.
+Below is a sample of courses offered and not every class is offered every year.
 For Naropa students, these classes will be considered non-resident courses.

-For the Spring 2017 semester, students may choose to study at:
+For the semester, students may choose to study at: